Combining clustering of variables and feature selection using random forests: Proteomic data application

-To get an estimation of classification error rates for this real dataset, we perform an external leave-one-out cross-validation, to fairly estimate prediction performance of our approach \citep[see][]{Ambroise02}.
+To get an estimation of classification error rates for this real dataset, we perform an external leave-one-out cross-validation to fairly estimate prediction performance of our approach \citep[see][]{Ambroise02}.
 This means that, for each patient in this study, we perform the entire methodology \b{CoV/VSURF} on the dataset containing all other patients, before predicting him.
 As before, we compare the performance with the three approaches \b{CoV/RF}, \b{VSURF} and \b{RF}.
 Figure~\ref{fig:boxplot_proteo} provides the results.
-According to these boxplots, there is almost no difference between \b{CoV/VSURF}, \b{CoV/RF} and \b{VSURF} (recall that since $n = 42$, one more good classification of an individual allows to gain around $0.02$ in error rate).
-The main advantage of \b{CoV/VSURF} is again that it selects groups of informative peptides without increasing prediction error.
+According to these boxplots, there is almost no difference between the performances of \b{CoV/VSURF}, \b{CoV/RF} and \b{VSURF} (recall that since $n = 44$, one more good classification of an individual gives approximately a $0.02$ decrease in error rate).
+It is important to highlight that only the \b{CoV/VSURF} procedure selects groups of informative peptides without increasing the prediction error.
+To conclude this real data study, \b{CoV/VSURF} achieves the double objective of predicting if the patient is a good treatment responder and determining groups of peptides responsible for the good or the bad response to the treatment.